rune-rs/rune/book/src/foreword.md

 project better for me and everyone else.

 I really want to thank Jonathan Turner and all the contributors to the Rhai project.
 They have been an an immense inspiration to me.
-If you need an embedded scripting engine that is more mature right now than *Rune*, please do take *Rhai* for a spin.

 You can find the project [on its GitHub page][github].
 I hope you'll enjoy using it as much as I've enjoyed making it!